ahadb/graphql-node-server/README.md

 ### Credits

  The inspiration for this quick, fun project was the need to revise GraphQL with all the fundamentals needed to build real world applications.
-Thanks to [How to GraphQL](https://www.howtographql.com/), these tutorials are better than most books or blog posts you'll read on the subject.
+Thanks to [How to GraphQL](https://www.howtographql.com/), their approach is better than most books or blog posts you'll read on the subject.